 Geoffrey Eric Eaton

-Representing New York State Assembly Member for the 70th District- Hon.
+Representing NYS Assemblymember for the 70th District- Hon.
 Inez Dickens

 Geoffrey E. Eaton was the Deputy Chief of Staff for Congressman Rangel, overseeing the day-to-day management of the New York Office.
 He is also represented the Congressman on a number of important boards, including the New York Empowerment Zone, The Upper Manhattan Empowerment Zone and the Harlem Community Development Corporation.
 Mr. Eaton is the president of the New York City NAACP.

 Anthony Q. Fletcher